Modelling intransitivity in pairwise comparisons with application to baseball data: Baseball Data

 \subsection{Inference}

-These baseball data are analysed using our ICBT model, and the results are compared with those of the standard Bradley-Terry model as well as competitor models of Section \ref{sec:litBT}, the blade-chest and majority vote models, but not the generalised model for intransitivity of \cite{duan2017generalized} due to the subjective choices required for some parameters.
-Firstly the model parameter values themselves are analysed and contrasted with a Bradley-Terry model.
-The intransitivity between the pairs is then considered for the most recent year of data, the 2018 season, as well as the overall abilities and rankings of the teams.
-Similar analyses are then made for data pooled across the seasons and compared to those from individual seasons.
+The baseball data are analysed using the ICBT model, and its results are compared with those of the Bradley-Terry model and with the existing models of Section \ref{sec:litBT} except for the model of \cite{duan2017generalized} due to the subjective choices required for some parameters.